josejorgeruiz/KnowledgeBase/Leadership (Folder)/The Tripod of Work.md

 As organizations continue to navigate environments of volatility and uncertainty, the Tripod of Work offers a grounded way to design spaces where people can exercise judgment, experience flow, and contribute at their full capability.
 Honoring Stamp’s insight means treating tasking, trusting, and tending not as incidental features of personality, but as disciplines of practice—disciplines that can be taught, observed, and refined over time.

 ---
+## References
+Stamp, G. (n.d.).
+The tripod of work.
+Bioss.
+Retrieved December 21, 2025, from https://www.bioss.com/gillian-stamp/the-tripod-of-work/  ￼

+Stamp, G. (n.d.).
+Trust and judgement in decision-making.
+Bioss.
+Retrieved December 21, 2025, from https://www.bioss.com/gillian-stamp/trust-and-judgement-in-decision-making/  ￼

+Stamp, G. (2007, Spring).
+Trust and judgement in decision-making.
+Transformation (5th ed., “Decision Making”, pp. 35–39).  ￼

+Stamp, G., & Stamp, C. (2004).
+The individual, the organisation and the path to mutual appreciation.
+Bioss.
+(Original work published in Personnel Management.)
+Retrieved December 21, 2025, from https://www.bioss.com/gillian-stamp/the-individual-the-organisation-and-the-path-to-mutual-appreciation/  ￼
+## Keywords
-Keywords: flow, Tripod of Work, tasking, trusting, tending, Gillian Stamp, autonomy, management horizon, capability alignment, organizational design
+flow, Tripod of Work, tasking, trusting, tending, Gillian Stamp, autonomy, management horizon, capability alignment, organizational design